rizwanchouhan/emovid/README.md

    pip install numpy
    ```

-4. **Option 1:** Download the Dlib and EmoPOI files as external zip files and extract them into the main project directory/folder where your project files are stored.
+4. **Option 1:** Download the Dlib and emovid files as external zip files and extract them into the main project directory/folder where your project files are stored.

    **Option 2:** If you're using PyCharm IDE, you can install the Dlib library directly in the project settings by navigating to Configure Interpreter and adding your required libraries from there.